thomaslinck/random-stuff/README.md

-# random-stuff
+# Random Stuff
-Quick scripts and tests
+- A repository to store some quick scripts or tests I was curious to run